Henry S. Swift

 No Image

 Henry S. Swift III (1860-1905) was born in Florissant, Missouri, and died in Rice Lake, Wisconsin.
-He was the son of Henry S. Swift Jr., who died fighting in the American Civil War, and Mary C. Swift, a Christian Scientist.
+He was the son of Henry S. Swift, Jr., who died fighting in the American Civil War, and Mary C. Swift, a Christian Scientist.
 His family moved to Wisconsin in the summer of 1861.
 Swift graduated from Oberlin College in Oberlin, Ohio, and also attended the University of Michigan in Ann Arbor, Michigan.
 He worked as a journalist and newspaper publisher.
-He eventually moved to Duluth, Minnesota, where he worked as a mining broker and later became an agent for the A. H. Andrews company of Chicago, Illinois.
+He eventually moved to Duluth, Minnesota, where he worked as a mining broker and later became an agent for the A. H. Andrews Company of Chicago, Illinois.
 Around 1885, Swift became interested in Christian Science.
-Throughout the years, he corresponded with Mary Baker Eddy and considered himself a Christian Scientist, although he chose not to join the Church of Christ (Scientist).
+Throughout the years, he corresponded with Mary Baker Eddy and considered himself a Christian Scientist, although he did not join the church.

 See more letters.